Drought Has New Yorkers Asking: Wheres The Snow? - UrduPoint

 Some flakes fell last Wednesday but not enough to count.

-The longest residents have had to wait for measurable snow is January 29, a record set in 1973, according to the National Weather Service (NWS).
+The longest residents had previously had to wait for measurable snow was January 29, a record set in 1973, according to the National Weather Service (NWS).

-No snow Sunday will mean the longest wait since records began in 1869.
+No snow Sunday means this season is now the longest wait since records began in 1869.

 New York is also approaching its longest streak of consecutive days without snow.
 The current record is 332, which ended on December 15, 2020.

-Sunday would be day 326.
-Accuweather has called the period a "snow drought."
+Sunday was day 326 of what Accuweather has called a "snow drought."
 "It's very unusual," NWS meteorologist Nelson Vaz told AFP, saying the global La Nina weather pattern was responsible for keeping colder fronts further north and west.

 Up to 40 inches (one meter) of snow fell in Buffalo, New York state, near the Canadian border, in December, killing at least 39 people.

-But a few hundred miles southeast, in NYC and surrounding Atlantic coastal areas, the precipitation has meant lots of rain amid mild temperatures.
+But a few hundred miles southeast, in New York City and surrounding Atlantic coastal areas, the precipitation has meant lots of rain amid mild temperatures.

 Only 1932 had a warmer first 25 days of January in New York than 2023, according to Weather.com.